Are You Still Watching?

 Still Watching is a quiet archive of essays on television and film.
 It is not a review site, nor a repository of cultural hot takes.
 Its purpose is slower: to reflect on the emotional and thematic textures of the stories we return to, and the ones that unexpectedly stay with us.

+Across all of it, the lens remains the same: a consistent, grounded voice that treats story as a place for thought.
 There are no bylines, no sponsored content, no urgency to perform.
-The voice is consistent, grounded, and quietly personal.
 The writing favors clarity over novelty, attention over reaction.

 This is a space for those who watch seriously, even when the work is light.